Naereen/web-sphinx/teaching.en.rst

 :Examples: This `new git repository <https://bitbucket.org/lbesson/python-demos/commits/>`_ (`python-demos <https://bitbucket.org/lbesson/python-demos/>`_) now hosts about 50 examples of Python programs, involving various domains (such as image processing, scientific plotting, numerical or symbolical calculus, machine learning, linear algebra etc).
 These examples were and are here to illustrate what I covered during my lectures, in March and April 2015.

+:Hackhathon: For `Pi day <https://en.wikipedia.org/wiki/Pi_Day>`_ 2015 (3.14.15), I organized a huge hackhathon about *pi* (the number, but also *pie charts*).
+The written exam paper for the hackhathon is `available here (publis/hackhathon) <./publis/hackathon/14_03_2015.pdf>`_.
+About 50 students worked on it and had fun together on that day!

 - `MA102 @ MEC <http://www.mahindraecolecentrale.edu.in/portal/course/info.php?id=22>`_: in charge of one group for Maths tutorials (linear algebra and multi-variable calculus).

-.. todo:: More details, and external/internal links (Moodle, slides, etc).
+.. todo:: More details on MA102, and external/internal links (Moodle, slides, etc).

 - I am also at the origin of an initiative to help our MEC students by giving them `lists of things to read or work on during the 2015 summer <https://mec-summer-15.readthedocs.org/en/latest/>`_ (*work in progress*).

-:Total: For the first semester of 2015, I evaluate my teaching load to be **about 140 hours** (number of hours teaching in front of a group or an amphitheater of students).
+:Total 2: For the first semester of 2015, I evaluate my teaching load to be **about 140 hours** (number of hours teaching in front of a group or an amphitheater of students).

 ------------------------------------------------------------------------------